Into the Cosmos

 Yet one week before his voyage, the twenty-seven year-old cosmonaut walked into Bryanov’s office and poured out his anxiety: his entire trip was in jeopardy, he said, for he had tremendous pain in his right cheek, the whole area was swollen, pus ran from his nose.
 ‘Something’s not right with me, please find out what it is.’
 The obliging doctor ran a series of tests – urine, blood, X-rays – and traced the cosmonaut’s maxillary sinus inflammation to the ailing root of a tooth.
 A team of specialists debated what to do; treating the root would take too long.
 The tooth must be extracted, immediately.
 Other reports mention Gagarin was unusually laconic before his journey; behind all the bravado, one can imagine the fears.

-As for Valentina Tereschkova, the first woman in space, she was personally selected by Khrushchev despite the team of doctors remaining unconvinced of her qualifications, for out of the five female candidates her ‘vestibular-vegetative system’ left As for the psychological aftermath, difficulties returning to everyday life were not uncommon. the most to be desired.
+As for Valentina Tereschkova, the first woman in space, she was personally selected by Khrushchev despite the team of doctors remaining unconvinced of her qualifications, for out of the five female candidates her ‘vestibular-vegetative system’ left the most to be desired.
 During her three days in space in June 1963 it was clear she was experiencing some hardship though she kept insisting in her radio transmissions that all was fine.
 She was even out of touch for a while, prompting discussion at ground control as to whether to abort the mission.
 Back on air, she again insisted everything was fine.
 When she landed, however, she seemed visibly ill and upset, yet delivered a cheerful account and blamed her small lapse on a stale pierogi.
 Only later did she confide to Bryanov, ‘How could I tell the whole group of superiors and the press, to whom I was expected to report, that I had a very hard time during the flight?’